sardana-org/sardana-followup/20180605-Prague/05-ContinuousScans/notes.md

     * `Door> mv mot01 30`
     * `Door> ascanct mot01 0 10 10 1`
     * `Door> mv mot01 0`
-    * All motors goes to the pre-start position with the maximum velocity (if defined).
+    * All motors go to the pre-start position with the maximum velocity (if defined).
     * All motors corrects the overshoot (go to the end position) with the maximum velocity (if defined)
     * Motors attributes (acceleration, deceleration and velocity) are backup before any modification.
-    * Backup motor attributes are restarted after the scan.
+    * Backup motor attributes are restored after the scan.
 5. Pseudo motors scan - example:
     * `Door> mv mot01 0 mot02 0`
     * `$> taurustrend mot01/position mot02/position gap01/position`